fernandoapeguero/NBA_API/README.md

 <br>

-### GET/Player?search_term=cu
+### GET/players?search_term=cu

-return all the player in the daatabse where first or last name matches the search term.
+return all the player in the databse where first or last name matches the search term.

 Response Sample: